Indiana Jones: The Pinball Adventure

 Indiana Jones: The Pinball Adventure is a 1993 widebody pinball game designed by Mark Ritchie (the younger brother of acclaimed pinball designer Steve Ritchie) and released by Williams.
-It was based on the Indiana Jones movies.
-It was also part of WMS' SuperPin series of widebody games (see also The Twilight Zone and Star Trek: The Next Generation).
+It is based on the first three Indiana Jones movies and is the second of WMS' SuperPin series of widebody games, releasing after The Twilight Zone and before Star Trek: The Next Generation.